Co-development of a ‘Planetary Health-Organ System Map’ for Graduate Medical Education

 - Opportunities for Applied Skills and Behaviours

-This slide deck has been created to enable medical educators to easily incorporate clinically relevant teachings on climate change and health into existing educational materials.
+This slide deck (link opens and downloads PowerPoint presentation) has been created to enable medical educators to easily incorporate clinically relevant teachings on climate change and health into existing educational materials.
 Educators teaching on specific topics can quickly locate key concepts relative to organ systems, slot the slide into their presentation, and refer to the Mapping Climate Change and Health into the Medical Curriculum resource for further information.

 We invite all medical educators, including at Prevocational and Medical Specialty College levels, to incorporate this resource in your curricula DEA has an active group of members with a specific interest in medical education.
 We would love to hear about your progress and are already working to incorporate more organ systems.
 We welcome your input, feedback and would be happy to advise on integration within your curriculum – contact us at email@example.com